 1. It’s Easier to Spot Deer in Certain States

-There are nine states in the United States where whitetail deer are the official state animal.
-These states include whitetail deer hunting havens like Pennsylvania, Ohio, Arkansas, New Hampshire and Wisconsin.
-The deer is also the official animal of South Carolina, Illinois, Mississippi and Michigan.
+There are roughly a dozen states in the United States where whitetail deer are the official state animal.
+These whitetail deer hunting havens include:

 It is easy to find deer in many certified gaming areas in those states because of the healthy population.
 They have spread to other states around the country, as well as various Canadian provinces, too.